avestamh/ez-mlmd/README.md

 Currently only criteria of nativeness is calculated but advanced applications such as feature extraction can be added when necessary, since all the coordinates are retrieved based on current implementation.

-Equilibrations at 300K (green )and 600K (pink) will be used for training.
+Equilibrations at 300K (green) and 600K (pink) will be used for training.

 <img src="demo/demo-temp300.gif" width="40%" height="40%" alt="eq300k" align="center" />
 <img src="demo/demo-temp600.gif" width="40%" height="40%" alt="eq600k" align="center" />

-Then, a steered molecular dynamics (SMD) trajectory is used for prediction.
+A steered molecular dynamics (SMD) trajectory is used for prediction.
 Note that the protein is considered as non-native immediately after the first unfolding event.

 <img src="demo/demo-smd.gif" width="40%" height="40%" alt="smd300k" align="center" />